AlbertaSat/ex2_ground_station_website/README.md

 ### Links

 **[How to Develop and Extend this project](CONTRIBUTING.md)** - A guide to developing this project further.
-Includes instructions for setting up the development environment, running the app, testing the app, and expanding critical parts of the app.
+Includes instructions for setting up the development environment, running the app, testing the app, and expanding the `comm.py` module.

-**[Python source code documentation](https://ualberta-cmput401.github.io/AlbertaSat/)** - This is automatically generated documentation for the source code.
+**[Generated source code documentation](https://ualberta-cmput401.github.io/AlbertaSat/)** - This is automatically generated documentation from the source code.
 It lives in `/docs`.
-When you make changes to the code, update this documentation to match it using `source ./update_docs.sh`.
-If you would like to view the docs locally, do `cd docs` and `python3 -m http.server`.
-Then go to http://0.0.0.0:8000/ in your browser.
+Github pages has it served [here](https://ualberta-cmput401.github.io/AlbertaSat/).
+When you make changes to the Python code, update this documentation to match it using `source ./update_docs.sh`.
+If you would like to view the docs locally, serve it with `python3 -m http.server` and go to http://0.0.0.0:8000/ in your browser.

-**[REST API backend documentation](https://documenter.getpostman.com/view/9298924/SW11YKEd)** - This is documentation for the REST backend API of this Flask app.
+**[REST API backend documentation](https://documenter.getpostman.com/view/9298924/SW11YKEd)** - This is documentation for the REST backend API (`groundstation/backend_api`) of this Flask app.
 There are examples of requests that you can make to the backend and what responses to expect.
-The relevant source code is located in `groundstation/backend_api`.

 **[Glossary](https://github.com/UAlberta-CMPUT401/AlbertaSat/wiki/Glossary)** - Go here if you're confused about a word or phrase that we keep using.